Homeschool Science Classes:

-Homeschool Classes – Grades 3, 4 and 5: November Series
+Homeschool Classes – Grades 3, 4 and 5: February Series

-Dates: November 15 (at Bowen Park), 22 and 29 from 12:30 – 2:00pm at NS3’s Science Studio Cost:$45
+Dates: February 7, 14 and 21 from 12:30 – 2:00pm at NS3’s Science Studio Cost:$45

-Homeschool Classes – Grades K,1 and 2: December Series
+Homeschool Classes – Grades K,1 and 2: March Series

 The three week series will cover a variety of science topics targeted specially at the curriculum for this age range.

-Dates: December 6, 13 and 20 from 12:30-2:00pm at NS3’s Science Studio.
+Dates: February 28, March 7 and 14 from 12:30-2:00pm at NS3’s Science Studio.
 Cost: $45